lincc-frameworks/tdastro/docs/simulations.rst

 -------------------------------------------------------------------------------

-After loading the necessary information (such as ``PassbandGroup`` and ``Opsim``), and defining the physical model for our source, we can generate light curves with realistic cadence and noise.
+After loading the necessary information (such as ``PassbandGroup`` and ``Opsim``), and defining the physical model for what we are simulating, we can generate light curves with realistic cadence and noise.

 .. figure:: _static/lightcurves.png
    :class: no-scaled-link